shareup/async-extensions/README.md

 ## AsyncExtensions includes

 - `AsyncInputStream`: A convenient wrapper around [`InputStream`](https://developer.apple.com/documentation/foundation/inputstream) allowing for simple, type-safe access to stream data.
+- `CombineAsyncStream`: A backported version of [`AsyncPublisher`](https://developer.apple.com/documentation/combine/asyncpublisher), which creates an `AsyncStream` from a Combine Publisher and is only supported on iOS 15+.
+- `Future`: A thread-safe implemention of a future that is useful when briding traditional Swift code with code employing Swift Concurrency.
+- `Sequence.asyncMap()` and `Sequence.concurrentMap()`: Extensions allowing for applying async transformations to `Sequence`.
+- `TimeoutError`: A simple error intending to represent a timeout.
+Modelled after [`CancellationError`](https://developer.apple.com/documentation/swift/cancellationerror).

 ## AsyncTestExtensions includes